Sachin993533/Introduction-to-Generative-AI/README.md

-# Introduction-to-Generative-AI
+## 🎓 Introduction to Generative AI – Coursera

-Successfully completed the *Introduction to Generative AI* course by *Google Cloud* on *Coursera** Gained a strong foundation in generative AI concepts, including how generative AI differs from traditional machine learning, its applications, foundation models, and Google Cloud's AI ecosystem for building intelligent, real-world solutions.
+Successfully completed the *Introduction to Generative AI* course, authorized by *Google Cloud* on *Coursera*.

+### Key Learnings

+* ✅ Fundamentals of Generative AI
+* ✅ How Generative AI works
+* ✅ Different AI model types
+* ✅ Real-world AI applications

+This course strengthened my understanding of AI concepts and inspired me to continue exploring Artificial Intelligence and Machine Learning.